Chainflow/oasis-mission-control/INSTRUCTIONS.md

 - No Of Proposals : Displays number of consenus signed proposals (Will get this from prometheus metrics)
 - Abci Db Size : Displays the db size (MiB) (Accroding to prometheus metrics)

+   **Note:**
+    - To get `Abci Db Size` and `No Of Proposals` you have to enable prometheus flag before starting oasis node. (ex: `--metrics.mode pull` `--metrics.address 0.0.0.0:3001` you have to add these falgs while running oasis node) .
+   - To get `Voting Power` you should have enabled the consensusrpc falg. (ex: `--worker.consensusrpc.enabled` should have added in oasis-node )

 **Note:** The above mentioned metrics will be calculated and displayed according to the validator address which will be configured in config.toml.